keptn/keptn.github.io/content/docs/0.6.0/reference/managed_istio/index.md

 ---
 title: Keptn with pre-installed Istio/NGINX (experimental)
-description: Explains how to install Keptn with a pre-installed/managed Istio/NGINX installation.
+description: Install Keptn with a pre-installed/managed Istio/NGINX installation.
 weight: 90
 ---

-## Intro

 In case you want to re-use an existing Istio installation for the [full Keptn installation](../../installation/setup-keptn) or re-use an existing NGINX installation for the [quality gates Keptn installation](../../usecases/quality-gates), the Keptn CLI provides a hidden flag `--ingress-install-option=Reuse` starting with Keptn 0.6.1:

 ```console
 keptn install --ingress-install-option=Reuse --platform=gke